zqlyz/dotfiles/README.md

 ```
-:PluginInstall
+:PlugInstall
 ```

-## Requirerment
+## Requirement
-These are some software need to be installed.
+There are some software need to be installed.
 * i3
 * feh
 * rofi
 * noto-sans-cjk
 * font-awesome
+* powerline-fonts
 * nerd-font(Source Code Pro)
 * vim
 * compton